robthedataanalyst/Flashcards/README.md

 Demo here https://robthedataanalyst.com/demo/flashcardjs/

+Demo flashcards to use can be found here https://robthedataanalyst.com/demo/flashcardjs/sample_flashcards.txt

 **Q. Did you make this Flashcard JS web app all by yourself?**

 A. I got the idea and starting code from @iamcodefoxx.
 I didn't want to have to start from scratch, and this was a very well written, pure JavaScript solution.
 Thanks and props to Miguel for some great code!